VEMILab/Statler/API.md

 Request type: `GET`

-Gets an array of annotations for the video at the given URL.
+Gets a JSON array of annotation objects for the video at the given URL.

 Input JSON:
 ```json